hapax/hapax.github.io/assets/teaching.md

 everyday life spur mathematicians to go out into the landscape and dig up patterns fit for purpose.
-From compound interest to chaos, planetary motion to poker, and soap bubbles to ciphers, mathematics are inspired by these real world needs.
+From compound interest to chaos, planetary motion to poker, and soap bubbles to ciphers, mathematics arises from real world needs.
 Why not let students in on the secret?

 There is an even grander secret.